reimagined/resolve/docs/read-side.md

 ```

 Refer to the [Query a Read Model](#query-a-read-model) section for information on how to send a request to a Read Model resolver.

-## Custom Read Model Specifics

-A custom Read Model is a Read Model that does not use a predefined connector to access a database storage.
-You need to provide a connector manually The connector can prepare a storage of any type and with any interface.
-The created storage object is passed to Read Model projection and resolver functions as the first parameter.
-In all other aspects a custom read model is exactly the same as a regular Read Models.

-Use custom read models to apply event data to a custom event type or perfom custom actions on incoming events.

 ## View Model Specifics